minprog/app-studio/40 Guided/50 Restaurant/10 Assignment.md

 - Consider viewing the JSON from the server in a [JSON formatter](https://jsonformatter.curiousconcept.com/) to have a better overview of what data is present in the response.

 - To use the JSON responses in your code and get the values you need, Android has some nifty built-in functionality on which you can find the docs [here](https://developer.android.com/reference/org/json/package-summary.html).

-- To store the order in your app and make sure it persists after it has been killed, you can use `SharedPreferences`. `SharedPreferences` makes use of key-value pairs, so perhaps it could be useful to you to map the name of the dish (as a key) to the amount someone wants to order (the value), with the `putInt()` method.
-For more on `SharedPreferences`, refer to [this guide](/android/persistence).

-- For some interaction with the API, you will need to use `POST` instead of `GET`.
-For this you can use the [Volley Library](https://developer.android.com/training/volley/simple.html) as well!

 ## Designing the user interface